spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/upgrade-cluster.md

 tags: ["edge"]
 ---

-If you need to make changes to a deployed Edge cluster with Trusted Boot enabled without touching the OS or the Kubernetes layer, you can follow the regular cluster upgrade process.
+If you need to make changes to a deployed Edge cluster with Trusted Boot enabled without modifying the Operating System (OS) or the Kubernetes layer, you can follow the regular cluster upgrade process.
 Refer to [Update a Cluster](../../../cluster-management/cluster-updates.md) for more information.
-However, if the change you are making involves the Operating System (OS) layer and the Kubernetes layer, you will need to build a new provider image with the same Trusted Boot keys you used to build the Edge Installer ISO.
+However, if the change you are making involves the OS layer or the Kubernetes layer, you will need to build a new provider image with the same Trusted Boot keys you used to build the Edge Installer ISO.

-This page guides you through the process of making an update to a cluster that involves the Operating System (OS) or Kubernetes layer of the cluster.
+This page guides you through the process of making an update to a cluster that involves the OS or Kubernetes layer of the cluster.

 ## Limitation

 - Palette does not stop the upgrade if the provider image that is not recognized by secure boot.
 If you upgrade to using an unrecognized image, you will receive a secure boot violation.
-This will require you to choose the recovery option from the GRand Unified Bootloader (GRUB) menu to return the Edge host to boot using the previous image.
+This will require you to choose the recovery option from the GRand Unified Bootloader (GRUB) menu to return the Edge host to boot using the previous image or reinstall Palette Edge.

 ## Prerequisites